khaledkhnissi/documentation/docs/phase1-instructions/how-to-submit.md

 # How to Submit

-Teams would submit their solution of ROS packages as zip.
+Teams are expected to develop their solutions (ROS packages) in a 'solutions' folder inside the `~/catkin_ws/src` directory.
+You may have one or more ROS packages in this folder for all your tasks.

-Below is the expected folder structure of your files.
+See figure below of expected directory structure:

 ```
 ~/catkin_ws/src
 ├── CMakeLists.txt